The 10 most innovative health companies of 2020

 For detecting medical fraud via data analytics

-Prime Therapeutics, which pharmacy benefit manager, uses data analytics to be able to detect medical fraud with impressive accuracy.
+Prime Therapeutics, a pharmacy benefit manager, uses SAS data analytics to be able to detect medical fraud with impressive accuracy.
 In 2019, it saved Blue Cross Blue Shield clients $279 million.

 3. Suki